Webdev-DavidM/My-ecommerce-project-REST-API/README.md

 This project is my first project which I have created from scratch with no guidance either by a tutorial or as part of a course.
 I have used React (class-based components) and Redux for state management, Node and Express on the back-end with nosql MongoDB as a database.
+I used sketch to prototype the design, build the logo and also create the photo montages.
 I use JWT tokens to authenticate users and protect routes.

 I have provided a link to a video I created which showcases the main design and functionality for the site if time is short for the viewer